drinkcoffee/drinkcoffee.github.io/pubs/patents.md

 permalink: /pubs/patents/
 ---

 When I worked at RSA (which became EMC, then Dell, and then RSA again), inventions sometimes were lodged as patents at the US Patent Office.
 At ConsenSys, the policy has been to make all new ideas public as soon as possible, rather than trying to keep good ideas secret and using patent protection.
 This approach makes a lot of sense in the fast moving, generally open source, blockchain environment.
-To see the patents on the US Patent website, go to https://ppubs.uspto.gov/pubwebapp/static/pages/ppubsbasic.html, and then do a "basic search", specifying the "Inventor name" as "Robinson" and the "Assignee name" as "EMC".

 # Cryptography
 Robinson, Peter; Parkinson, Sean; Makepeace, David; Hibberd, Mark.
-2013.
-Using multiples above two with running totals and reference values other than 0 and 2 (window size) in elliptic curve cryptography scalar multiplication acceleration tables.
-US 8,498,411, issued July 30, 2013.
+[Using multiples above two with running totals and reference values other than 0 and 2 (window size) in elliptic curve cryptography scalar multiplication acceleration tables.](https://image-ppubs.uspto.gov/dirsearch-public/print/downloadPdf/8498411) US 8,498,411, issued July 30, 2013.

 Robinson, Peter; Parkinson, Sean; Makepeace, David; Hibberd, Mark.
-2013.
 Using multiples above two with running totals in elliptic curve cryptography scalar multiplication acceleration tables.
 US 8,428,252, issued April 23, 2013.

 Robinson, Peter; Parkinson, Sean; Makepeace, David; Hibberd, Mark.
 2013.
 Size optimization for large elliptic curve cryptography scalar multiplication acceleration tables.
 US 8,411,855, issued April 2, 2013.